chrispypatt/RAPIDS-Groupby/README.md

 ./groupby

-will use the default setting: 100000 data entries, 2 key_columns, 3 row_columns
+will use the default setting: 100000 data entries, 2 key_columns, 3 row_columns, and 4 distinct key per column

 ./groupby <num_rows>